(This site last updated: April 16, 2014)

 1:30pm at North Berkeley Senior Center

-The speaker will be someone from the Sierra Club
+The speakers will be Larry Kolb and Sonia Diermayer from the Sierra Club

 Topic: "WATER CRISIS IN CALIFORNIA"